Industry Facts and Figures

 The "Made in the U.S.A." label signifies an uncompromising commitment to quality.
 From stringent farm sanitation to state-of-the-art food manufacturing technology, the U.S. dairy industry carefully controls conditions to guarantee world-class product safety, quality and consistency.

-The country's nearly 1,300 registered manufacturing facilities ― from the largest food production operations in the world to small, boutique facilities for hand-crafted specialty items ― follow strict food safety procedures to create an incredible variety of wholesome, quality dairy products and ingredients.
-A wide range of U.S. dairy processor specialties create the broadest single-country variety of dairy offerings available to the global marketplace.
-(2013, USDA)
+The country's manufacturing facilities ― 1,242 as of 2020 (USDA) ― follow strict food safety procedures to create an incredible variety of wholesome, quality dairy products and ingredients.
+Ranging from some of the largest food production operations in the world to small, boutique facilities for hand-crafted specialty items, U.S. dairy processors deliver the broadest single-country variety of dairy offerings available in the global marketplace.

 The United States is the world's largest supplier and manufacturer of high quality cheeses.
 U.S. cheese producers create more than 600 types of delicious cheeses in a range that includes European-style selections such as cheddar and mozzarella alongside American originals such as Monterey jack, Colby and cream cheese.
 International competitions place U.S. specialty cheeses among the best in the world with consistent top honors for flavor, body and appearance.